 Since 2014, I teach courses about public order law, security-issues and privacy.
 Other teaching assignments include guest-lectures for several of the Dutch universities (Leiden, Twente, Utrecht, Amsterdam, Eindhoven, Delft).
 I also regularly present at international conferences and am available as speaker or panel-member.

 - European Society of Criminology

-My clients include national and local governments, the police, prosecutors’ office, and organisations in the fields of healthcare, education and public transportation.
+My clients include national and local governments, the police, law enforcement agencies, and organisations in healthcare, education and public transport.